SpLDs: A teacher's guide

 Inclusive learning strategies

-1. Dyslexia: difficulties in reading, writing, and spelling, mainly affecting the area of the brain that processes language
+1. Dyslexia: difficulties in reading, writing, and spelling, mainly affecting the area of the brain that processes language.

 Symptoms include: slow reading speed, difficulty with organisation skills, poor short-term memory skills, poor handwriting, difficulty with spelling even if it is an easy or common word, and pronunciation difficulties.

-Strategies: avoiding asking the pupil to read in front of the class, allowing the pupil to record the session, allowing extra time for the pupil to read the task; using a variety of learning techniques; giving a clear example when introducing a new vocabulary; allowing pause to summarise the points; using clear and simple instructions.
+Strategies: avoiding asking the pupil to read in front of the class, allowing the pupil to record the session, allowing extra time for the pupil to read the task; using a variety of learning techniques; giving a clear example when introducing a new vocabulary; allowing pause the points; using clear and simple instructions.

 2. Dyspraxia: It is the difficulty with motor coordination skills and difficulty with organising movement that affects the brain area responsible for processing information.

-Symptoms include: poor posture and fatigue (e.g., difficulty standing for long periods of time), poor eye-hand coordination, poor balance skills (e.g., dropping things), difficulties with organization, poor motor skills, unclear speech, a short attention span, and difficulty with social communication.
+Symptoms include: poor posture and fatigue (e.g., difficulty standing for long periods of time), poor eye-hand coordination, poor balance skills (e.g., dropping things), difficulties with organisation, poor motor skills, unclear speech, a short attention span, and difficulty with social communication.

 Strategies: always recap the previous lesson, provide a to-do list at the beginning of the lesson, introduce the information in a well-structured way, provide visual aids for spoken tasks and instruction, request a 1-1 meeting with the pupil to understand his/her needs, ask the pupil to repeat the given instructions